gazawayj/gis-webview/README.md

 # GIS WebView

-A web application for interactive geospatial visualization and experimentation. ~~The backend sleeps when not in use, so some layers may take a few minutes to load on first launch.~~ Added backend server caching.
+A web application for interactive geospatial visualization and experimentation.
 **Live at:** [gazawayj.github.io/](https://gazawayj.github.io/)

 ---